Follow the Leader (TV series): Premise

-An applause meter was used to determine which contestant would be invited to participated in the next episode.
+An applause meter was used to determine which contestant would be invited to participate in the next episode.

 Production

 The program originated from Hollywood, with Bernie Gould and Paul Harrison as producers and writers.
 John Claar was the director.

 Critical response

 A review in the trade publication Broadcasting described Follow the Leader as "better than average audience participation fare".
 It noted that the program differed from most audience-participation shows in that "the game was the focal point" rather than the celebrity host or hostess.

 Bob Lanigan, in a review in the Brooklyn Eagle, wrote, "Vera Vague's voice is one of her greatest theatrical assets".
 He felt that use of pantomime wasted that asset, with Vague's speaking limited to brief interviews with participants.
 He called the show's episodes "bits of TV mediocrity" in which "each sketch is a boring repetition of its predecessor."

 Syndicated newspaper columnist John Crosby wrote about Follow the Leader: "wondering what the devil it's doing on television.
 Can't people play their own parlor games in some reasonable privacy?"